barrie-cork/thesis-swarm/project_docs/architecture/architecture.md

 ## Component Interactions
 The application follows a unidirectional data flow:

-1. **User Interaction**: The user interacts with the UI components
+1. User Interaction: The user interacts with UI components on a specific page (e.g., `Search Strategy Page`).
-2. **Route Handling**: React Router routes the request to the appropriate page component
+2. Route Handling: React Router ensures the correct page component is active.
-3. **Action/Query Dispatch**: The page component dispatches a Wasp action or query
+3. Action/Query Dispatch: The page component dispatches a Wasp action or query.
-4. **Service Orchestration**: The service orchestrates the use case, calling domain entities and interfaces
+4. Service Orchestration: The relevant service (e.g., `SearchStrategyService`, `SerpExecutionService`) orchestrates the use case, calling domain entities and interfaces.
-5. **Data Access**: The repositories access the database via Prisma ORM
+5. Data Access: Repositories access the database via Prisma ORM.
-6. **Response Flow**: The response flows back through the layers to the UI
+6. Response Flow: The response flows back through the layers to the UI, updating the page (e.g., `Search Execution Status Page` showing progress, or `Results Overview Page` displaying results).

-This flow applies to all interactions, including navigation to and actions within new workflow pages such as the `Search Execution Status Page` and the `Session Hub Page`, where services provide the necessary data and handle operations initiated by user actions on these pages.
+This flow applies to all interactions, including navigation to and actions within all standard workflow pages.

 ## Interface Contracts
 The application defines clear interface contracts between components: